-IT IS FURTHER ORDERED that the Defendants must create certain records for twenty (20) years after entry of the Order, and retain each such record for five (5) years.

-Specifically, the Defendants for any business in which they, individually or collectively with any other Defendant named in the Complaint, is a majority owner or directly or indirectly controls, must create and retain the following records:
+IT IS FURTHER ORDERED that Defendant Donohue must create certain records for ten (10) years after entry of the Order, and retain each such record for 5 years.
+Specifically, Defendant Donohue for any business that he, individually or collectively with any other defendants, is a majority owner or controls directly or indirectly, must create and retain the following records:

-- A. Accounting records showing the revenues from all goods or services sold; - B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name, addresses, and telephone numbers; job title or position; dates of service; and, if applicable, the reason for termination; - C. Records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response; - D. All records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; - E. A copy of each unique advertisement or other marketing material; and - F. Copies of any website used to market goods or services.
+- A. Accounting records showing the revenues from all goods or services sold: - B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that person's: name: addresses: telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination. - C. Records of all consumer complaints and refund requests, whether received directly or indirectly, such as through a third party, and any response;